 One special case of the old rule to never use the passive voice is what I call “subject/agent splitting.”
 German loves not just passive clauses without agents, but also scattering the subject all over a sentence.
-It’s a bad writing habit few are aware of and occurs in many other language pairs, not just DE>EN.
+It’s a bad writing habit few are aware of and occurs in many other languages.

-While as a general rule, you could just say “never, never, never use the passive voice,” I want to look closer at the features of reflexivity and animacy in the source language and why they sound foreign if translated directly.
+While as a rule you could just say “never, never, never use the passive voice and always put the subject first” I want to look closer at reflexivity and animacy in the source language and why they sound foreign if translated directly.

 - DE: In den Medien und vor Gericht machte sich die Sache gar nicht gut.